shadmanadman/dooz/README.md

 # dooz
-A semple dooz game developed in c++ with dosbox
+A semple dooz game developed in c++ with dosbox for DOS game